-The report said “the use of DLT by a central securities depository (CSD5), for example, should not by itself trigger any specific regulatory approvals” (see here).
+The report said, “the use of DLT by a central securities depository (CSD5), for example, should not by itself trigger any specific regulatory approvals”.

-In the short term, therefore, we will start to see Euroclear or other USR2001 Operators offer essentially CREST on blockchain.
+Therefore, in the short term, we will start to see Euroclear or other USR2001 Operators offer essentially CREST on blockchain.